 As befitting Dubai’s reputation as a global hub, the Dubai Desert Classic has always been a tournament with a distinctly international feel.
 That much was clear right from the start in 1989 when the tournament then called the Karl Litten Desert Classic was won by the Englishman: Mark James.

-Spain were the second country to register multiple winners of the Dubai Desert Classic in 1998 when Jose Maria Olazabal won and they have since gone on to be the most successful nation in the history of the tournament with six winners compared to the USA’s five and South Africa’s four as of 2020.
+Spain were the second country to register multiple winners of the Dubai Desert Classic in 1998 when Jose Maria Olazabal won and they have since gone on to be the most successful nation in the history of the tournament with six winners compared to the USA’s five and England and South Africa’s four as of 2022.

 Augusta Form Interests Every Player